 If you don't have this integration application or the credentials, ask your Azure AD administrator for assistance.
 For information about creating integration applications, search for "How to: Use the portal to create an Azure AD application and service principal that can access resources" in the Microsoft Azure documentation.

-- Select Microsoft Azure Monitor and then click Next.
+- On the Source tab, select Microsoft Azure Monitor and then click Next.

 - Complete the following fields: